 WALL OF DEATH:

 The wall of death (also known as the Braveheart or the East Coast/West Coast) is a form of moshing in which the audience divides into two sections, with a significantly wide gap between them.
-The two groups then "violently ram into each other"
+The two groups then "violently ram into each other".[1]
+It is also known as the Braveheart because of the film of that name, in which English and Scottish soldiers ran into each other on the battlefield.

 As with other forms of "extreme dancing", the wall of death has raised safety concerns among concert staff and venue owners, particularly those in charge of crowd regulation.
 Concert-goers, however, speak positively about the experience and consider it healthy social behavior.[2]